Find out more here: http://www.angelfire.com/stars4/kswiesner/fiction2a.html (Angelfire II Quartet)

 There are no scars like those inflicted in childhood, and no love like your first.
 Timeless couples Diane Hoffmann and Mikey Lund, Roxanne Hart and Jamie Dubois, Cherish Stephenson and Ty Foxx, and Sapphire Stephenson and William Decker seek out the unconditional love and healing of an angel and the scorching heat of unending passion.

 I always planned to write additional stories connected with the Angelfire Trilogy (friends of Darlene and Brett), and I had readers asking for more stories, specifically for the secondary characters I’d introduced in the trilogy.
 The original series had been out for so long, it felt awkward to just jump back into it without somehow delineating the break somehow.
 My solution was to make the next four stories a spin-off series.

-Below you’ll find an excerpt from the third book in this spin-off series with excerpts from the rest to follow, all available now, including the brand new final book that concludes the Angelfire saga:
+Below you’ll find an excerpt from the second book in this spin-off series with excerpts from the rest to follow, all available now, including the brand new final book that concludes the Angelfire saga:

-SHADOWS OF THE NIGHT, Book 3, Angelfire II Quartet
+MIDNIGHT ANGEL, Book 2, Angelfire II Quartet

 © Karen Wiesner